MrElyazid/LibraryManagementSystem/README.md

 # Ohara Library

-A website where clients can reserve books before picking them up physically from a real library, made with Laravel.
+A website where clients can reserve books via downloading a receipt for a book in PDF format before picking them up physically from a real library by providing it to a library staff, made with Laravel and bootstrap.

 ## Features